legendofmiesta/legendofmiesta.github.io/README.md

 ### Acknowledgements

-My friend Nick for helping with voice lines
+My friend Nick for helping with voice lines.